Concorde: Aircraft on display

 Twenty Concorde aircraft were built: two prototypes, two pre-production aircraft, two development aircraft and 14 production aircraft for commercial service.
 With the exception of two of the production aircraft, all are preserved, mostly in museums.
 One aircraft was scrapped in 1994, and another was destroyed in the Air France Flight 4590 crash in 2000.
+Air France Concorde F-BVFA is preserved at the Steven F. Udvar-Hazy Center in Virginia, and the Museum of Flight has British Airways Concorde G-BOAG on display in Seattle.